 It’s difficult to talk about Libertad Betancourt.
-Why?
-She is an amazing woman, Mexican but based in Houston, Texas, USA, full of talents and energy, you can’t describe her in a one word.
-She is not only a great photographer but also a writer, poet, radio speaker, business consultant, manager of Communication and Training, and actress.
-In the last months she has been working as presenter of Fairs and Book Festivals over the world.
-All her video you can check at Facebook page @feriasvirtualeslibertadbetancourt.
-She is also JL Interviews correspondent of Both Americas.
-In this editorial, Libertad, decided to show us her photographs realized during currently ongoing pandemic titled “Pandemic Moments.
+She is an amazing woman, Mexican but based in Houston, Texas, USA, full of talents and energy.
+You can’t describe her in a one word.
+She is not only a great photographer but also a writer, poet, radio speaker, business and art consultant, manager of Communication and Training, and actress.
+In the last months she has been working as presenter of Fairs and Book Festivals over the world (Check: @feriasvirtualeslibertadbetancourt).
+She is also JL Interviews correspondent of the Both Americas.
+In this editorial, Libertad, decided to show us her photographs realized during currently ongoing Covid- 19 pandemic titled “Pandemic Moments and Poetry.
 Love will save us”.
-Love is a constant message that she wants to hand over to the whole world.
+Her report shows a constant war between good and bad, and life and illness.
+Love is an unique message that she wants to hand over to the whole world.
+“The pandemic is an example in which love has been our balm, our source of power and hope in the midst of pain.
+Art comes from inner love.
+Love redeems us from death!”, she said.
 Believe her, love and art will save us for sure!
-Follow her: FB @libertad.betancourt.3 and IG @libertadbetancourtphotography
+Follow her at @libertad.betancourt.3 on Facebook and at @libertadbetancourtphotography on Instagram.

 Why did you decide to do this pandemic report?
 Where did you take your photos?
 Who are the protagonists?